McNamara84/elmo/README.md

   This field contains the title of the resource.
   - Data type: String
-  - Occurrence: 1-n, with n=$maxTitles specified in the helper-functions.php
+  - Occurrence: 1-n, with n=$maxTitles specified in the helper_functions.php
   - The corresponding field in the database where the value is stored is called: `text` in the table `title`
   - Restrictions: None
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/title/)